 Team Army/Team Ethos encompasses the activities of two separate legal entities that together comprise the Team Army & Team Ethos brands, these are:

-The Team Army Sports Foundation – a public facing registered charity that aims to establish an enduring financial platform to help sustain forces sport.
-It benefits from an annual donation from Ethos Fundraising Limited and direct donations, making funds available to forces & corps sport through grants.
+- The Team Army Sports Foundation – a public facing registered charity that aims to establish an enduring financial platform to help sustain our forces.
+It benefits from an annual donation from Ethos Fundraising Limited and direct donations, making funds available to forces sport, expeditions and adventurous training through grants.

-Ethos Fundraising Ltd (trading as “Team Army” & “Team Ethos”) – the not for profit trading company that markets forces sport to industry.
+- Ethos Fundraising Ltd (trading as “Team Army” & “Team Ethos”) – the not for profit trading company that markets forces sport, challenge and adventure to industry.

 I want to be a headline sponsor of a particular sport but note that there is an existing headline sponsor.
 Can I still be a major sponsor?